Agros, Cyprus: The Church of Timios Prodromos

 East of the village, in the midst of the traditional houses, the church of Timios Prodromos (John the Baptist) was constructed around 1860.
 It is due to the initiative and the contributions of the inhabitants that it was made.
 It is of the basilica style with tiles on the roof.
 It is 100 feet long and 25 feet wide.
 It is unique throughout Cyprus with regards to its length.
 The church's inauguration was done in 1892.

-In 1984 the roof had to be replaced since the passage of many years and the plentiful water of rain that gradually penetrated had caused serious damages, thus deeming its replacement necessary.
-Externally a low-rise wall that is coated with local stone surrounds it.
-The yard is comfortable and also covered with local stone.
-Two note-worthy fountains, coated with stone, were constructed in 1990.
+In 1984 the roof had to be replaced due to water damage.
+Externally, a low-rise wall that is coated with local stone surrounds it.
+Two fountains, coated with stone, were constructed in 1990.
 One is in the east of the yard and the other in its west.

 Inside there are some hagiographies such as that of “Panagia Platytera” over the chancel.
-The rich in chasings, wooden icon screen was made in 1914.
 The two gates, the “Oraia Pyli” (“the Beautiful Gate”, central) and the north gate (to the right), are formed in the icon screen.
 Inside it is flat.
 In 1960 they paved a new floor, the former one with the old slates no longer being able to sustain trampling by the believers.
 The dedicated icon dates back to 1887 and it is found on the icon screen right next to the holy icon of Christ.
-It celebrates with a fair on the 29th of August, the holy icon of the Saint being carried about in procession.
+It celebrates with a fair on 29 August, the holy icon of the Saint being carried about in procession.